sakuro/docquet/README.md

     git submodule update --init
     ```
 2. Include config files (`*.yml`) under `.rubocop` from your `.rubocop.yml` by using `inherit_from` directive.

+You can generate `.rubocop.yml` by running: `rake -f .rubocop/Rakefile`.

     ```yaml
     inherit_from:
       - .rubocop/bundler.yml